cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-13_00-00-00_iele_vm_architecture-en.md

 Of course, in order to interact with the blockchain each actor requires specialized software.
 Zooming in the chart, we can see what each actor uses as their main software.
 These tools include the following:

-A developer uses a development environment that can be either: the Remix IDE, the Truffle Suite, or a combination of tools (editor, compiler, and minimal wallet) to deploy the smart contract.
+A developer uses a development environment that can be either: Truffle Suite, or a combination of tools (editor, compiler, and minimal wallet) to deploy the smart contract.
 Whatever the tools, what is important to remember is that the quality of these programs is paramount since defects in them translate directly to losses in assets.

 A user uses a wallet and the Mantis node to make transactions which is how a normal user interacts with a smart contract.